-Minimize your risk and maximize your profit with the right plant density target and seeding rate.
-Calculate your optimum canola seeding rate or use this calculator after seeding to understand your emergence Learn how to set a target plant density in plants/ft2 or plants/m2 that fits with your individual field conditions, abilities and appetite for risk
+Minimize your risk and maximize your profit with this suite of canola tools Optimize your combine settings to improve canola harvest Calculate your optimum canola seeding rate or use this calculator after seeding to understand your emergence Learn how to set a target plant density in plants/ft2 or plants/m2 that fits with your individual field conditions, abilities and appetite for

 The 2016 Canola Performance Trials are now available in the searchable database on the CPT online database and in the 2016 CPT booklet (prior to this only the 2016 small plot data was available on both the online database and in the booklet).
 Canola Performance Trials (CPT) represent the next generation in variety evaluation for Western Canadian canola growers.

 Find out how many days you need to leave between pesticide application and cutting.
 Our export customers have strict regulations on the types of trace residues they allow in canola.
 Pesticide residues in canola are detectable and tested.
 Protect the quality of your load and the Canadian canola industry by allowing enough time before harvest.

 Final Version – September 11, 2015 1 Verticillium wilt of canola Advice on on-farm biosecurity and best management measures Verticillium wilt, caused by Verticillium longisporum, is a soil-borne fungal disease, which primarily attacks canola and also other members of the family Brassicaceae.
 The disease can be spread through the movement of soil and seed that